-The basic inspection requirements are given in the JEAC-4205, the Japan Electric Association Code for ISI of light water cooled nuclear power plant components.
-The basic examination required by above code is a periodical visual examination of the reactor internal structures (Section 2, Class 1 Components, Examination Category B-N-3).
+The basic inspection requirements are given in JEAC-4205 [20], the Japan Electric Association Code for ISI of light water cooled nuclear power plant components and also in the JSME Code on Fitness-for-Service for Nuclear Power Plants, JSME S NA1-2002 [21].
+The basic examination required by the above codes is a periodical visual examination of the reactor internal structures (Section 2, Class 1 Components, Examination Category B-N-3 (in JSME Code Category GP-1).
 The objective of the visual examination is to discover relevant conditions including distortion, cracking, loose or missing parts, wear or/and corrosion.
-The examination is performed once every 10 years, using an examination tool coupled with underwater TV camera.
-The result of this one is recorded on videotape.
+The examination is performed once every 10 years, using an examination tool coupled with an underwater TV camera.
+In the JSME code, the examination method using an underwater TV camera to inspect weld lines on core internals is called MVT-1, modified VT.
+The result of this is recorded on videotape.